Analysis | How Democrats Can Win by Losing on Net Neutrality: QuickTake Q&A

 4. Do Democrats have a chance?

 It’s not impossible.
 Senator Susan Collins, a Maine Republican, called the FCC ruling a mistake and said she intends to vote for the resolution.
-If every one of the 49 Senators who caucus with the Democrats vote yes, they would need just one more Republican to pass the resolution.
+With 49 senators who caucus with Democrats already on board, this would mean they’d just need one more Republican to pass the resolution.
 Odds are murkier in the House, where Representative Mike Doyle, a Pennsylvania Democrat, has said he’ll introduce a companion resolution.
 House rules give Republican leadership a tighter rein there than in the Senate.
-If it should happen to pass both chambers, Republican President Donald Trump, the man who appointed a longtime foe of net neutrality to head the FCC, would likely veto any resolution.
+If it should happen to pass both chambers, Trump, the man who appointed a longtime foe of net neutrality to head the FCC, would likely veto any resolution.
+Senator John Thune, the chamber’s No. 3 Republican, said those barriers mean the measure won’t succeed.

 5. What happens with the end of the rules?

-Eliminating the regulations frees broadband providers to begin charging websites for smooth passage over their networks.
+Eliminating the regulations allows broadband providers to begin charging websites for smooth passage over their networks.
 Critics said this could pose barriers to smaller companies and startups, which can’t afford fees.
 Broadband providers said they have no plans for anti-competitive “fast lanes,” since consumers demand unfettered web access.
 Supporters of net neutrality also say carriers will favor their own video and content.
+Still, according to the FCC, other agencies could step in to curb any abuses.
 Web companies such as Alphabet Inc.’s Google, Facebook Inc. and Amazon.com Inc. wanted to keep the previous regulations.

 6. What would Democrats do next?